bitcoin-dot-org/Bitcoin.org/_includes/devdoc/ref_block_chain.md

   <!-- source for heights: my (@harding) own headers dump and counting
   script -->

-* **Version 3** blocks will be introduced when sufficient numbers of miners switch to using Bitcoin Core 0.10.0 and other versions that create version 3 blocks.
-As described in draft BIP66, this soft fork change requires strict DER encoding for all ECDSA signatures used in transactions appearing in version 3 or later blocks.
-Transactions that do not use strict DER encoding have been non-standard since Bitcoin Core 0.8.0.
+* **Version 3** blocks were introduced in Bitcoin Core 0.10.0 (February 2015) as a soft fork.
+When the fork reach full enforcement (July 2015), it required strict DER encoding of all ECDSA signatures in new blocks as described in BIP66.
+Transactions that do not use strict DER encoding had previously been non-standard since Bitcoin Core 0.8.0 (February 2012).

 * **Version 4** blocks will likely be introduced in the near-future as specified in draft BIP62.
 Possible changes include: